ibm-cloud-architecture/cloudpak-for-applications/README.md

 ```

 ### Run the pipeline
-The newly created pipeline can be started from the RedHat OpenShift console which allows access to the Jenkins logs but also tracks the progress in the OCP console.
+The newly created pipeline can be started from the Red Hat OpenShift console which allows access to the Jenkins logs but also tracks the progress in the OCP console.

-1. Navigate to **Application Console --> Customer Order Services on Liberty - Build --> Builds --> Pipelines** and click the **Start Pipeline** button
+1. Navigate to **Application Console --> Pet Clinic on Liberty - Build --> Builds --> Pipelines** and click the **Start Pipeline** button

   ![Run Pipeline](images/liberty-deploy/run-pipeline.jpg)